vyos/vyconf/README.md

 Safety first: system-wide config consistency checks must pass before it gets to generating application configs and restarting services.
 If anything goes wrong, the system can rollback to previous revision.

+## Making your own appliance with VyConf

+To give you some idea what making an appliance is supposed to be like:

+First, you define the interface you will expose.
+The system-wide config is represented as a multi-way tree, you define what nodes are allowed and what values can be attached to them.
+This is done declaratively in XML files (for which we provide a RelaxNG schema in data/schemata/interface_definition.rnc).
+See test/data/interface_definition_sample.xml for an example.

+In the interface definition, you define which component owns which node.
+When a change is made, the component responsible for the node is called.
+A component includes programs or options for three functions: verify (check consistency of the abstract config), generate (produce configs for applications), and apply (restart services etc.).
+The verify stage of every component is called first and if any of those fail, the commit fails.
+Since every component can read the entire configuration in a uniform way (as in Vyconf_session.get_value ["interfaces"; "ethernet"; "eth0"; "address"]), they can run cross-checks to verify that the configuration as a whole is consistent.

+What you get automatically from VyConf:
+* Parsing and loading the system-wide config (in a human-readable format)
+* A library for manipulating the abstract syntax tree of the config, for converting to new versions if you change anything in your node names and structure
+* An interactive shell for configuring the system, in the style of JunOS
+* An HTTP bridge for remote API calls (from a GUI frontend, management tools etc.)
+* Commit and rollback mechanisms for the configuration

 ## VyConf operation